Project to make Indigenous histories available digitally

 “It’s a living entity so that it can continuously be updated as needed, providing more information as it comes in,” Keeler said.
 “Then people have their phone right at their fingertips.
 So, if they see something that sparks interest, they can also dig in more.”

 The initiative received a seed project grant from the Baldwin Wisconsin Idea Endowment this year, according to the UW-Madison School of Human Ecology.
-The maximum amount awarded from these grants is $4,000, Wisconsin Public Radio reported.
+The maximum amount awarded from these grants is $4,000.

 People are also reading…

 The exact format of the project is not yet fully clear, Keeler said.
-As of now, they are planning for a digital app and web-accessible version.
+As of now, plans are for a digital app and web-accessible version.

 Keeler said the project will collect stories from Ho-Chunk Nation members — and crucially, the funding will help pay them for it.